 Certified Park and Recreation Executive (CPRE)

 The Certified Park and Recreation Executive (CPRE) establishes a national standard for managerial, administrative and executive parks and recreation professionals.
 This mastery-level credential focuses on the practical knowledge and current real-world skills necessary in today’s changing park and recreation environment.
 The CPRE exam is administered by the National Recreation and Park Association.
-More information can be found online at National Recreation & Park Association
+More information can be found online at National Recreation & Park Association.

 Certified Park and Recreation Professional (CPRP)

 The Certified Park and Recreation Professional (CPRP) certification is the national standard for all parks and recreation professionals who want to be at the forefront of their profession.
 Attaining the CPRP designation shows that you have met education and experience qualifications, and illustrates your commitment to the profession as well as your knowledge and understanding of key concepts within parks and recreation.
+The CPRP exam is administered by the National Recreation and Park Association.
+More information can be found online at National Recreation and Park Association.

 Certified Playground Safety Inspector (CPSI)